Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Foundational results on -structures

 \subsection{Scaling of $\G$-structures}

 In this section we carefully discuss the effect of \emph{scaling} on tensors induced from a $\G$-structure.
-The motivation for this is that we seek to understand which tensors scale the right way to be considered as the right hand side for a geometric flow
+The motivation for this is that we seek to understand which tensors scale the right way to be considered as the right-hand side for a geometric flow

 of $\G$-structures.
-The right hand side of~\eqref{eq:flow} is some $3$-form $\gamma_{\ph}$ which should depend on second order derivatives of $\ph$.
+The right-hand side of~\eqref{eq:flow} is some $3$-form $\gamma_{\ph}$ which should depend on second-order derivatives of $\ph$.
 In this section we need to sometimes be careful about our subscript/superscript abuse of notation.